 4. Don't Compare Yourself To Others

 Every woman and every pregnancy is different.
-It’s true, I promise.
-If you aren’t showing at the same time, aren’t feeling symptoms at the same time, are growing at a different rate, or are feeling, in general, just different than your pregnant friends, try to ignore it.
+It's true, I promise.
+If your baby bumps aren't showing at the same time, you aren't feeling symptoms at the same time, are growing at a different rate, or are feeling, in general, just different than your pregnant friends, try to ignore it.

 There is such an enormous range of normal when it comes to pregnancy.
 The best thing that you can do for yourself is to trust your body that it's doing exactly what it should at exactly the right pace that it's meant to.

 If your provider isn't concerned or if you would not have been concerned if it wasn't for that one girl on Instagram and her perfect pregnancy, then try to forget about her and enjoy your own pregnancy.